- Why Ohio State

 The Moritz College of Law encourages students to submit their application, to the extent possible, before the deadline each year.
 As the Moritz College of Law reviews applications on a rolling basis, students who apply early in the admissions cycle will be able to receive decisions and, if applicable, scholarship notifications earlier than applicants who apply at a later date.

 For students who wish to submit their applications early, but do not wish to apply under Early Decision, the Moritz College of Law Priority Decision Deadline may be beneficial.
-Students who have complete applications and all supplemental materials (including LSAT score, letters of recommendation, personal statement, and resume) by February 1 will receive a decision no later than April 1, 2017, if not before.
-The deposit deadline for students admitted prior to April 1, 2017 is May 1, 2017.
+Students who have complete applications and all supplemental materials (including LSAT score, letters of recommendation, personal statement, and resume) by February 1 will receive a decision no later than April 1, 2018, if not before.
+The deposit deadline for students admitted prior to April 1, 2018 will be either April 15, 2018 or May 1, 2018.

 |Early Decision||Early Application (regular cycle)|